What is your contact information?

 How much does it cost to switch my mortgage to Home Trust?

 For Classic mortgages, you will be required to pay a 1% commitment fee on the amount of the mortgage.
 This is taken directly from the advance.
 Other costs to consider are the appraisal cost, lawyer fees and disbursements, land transfer tax, fire insurance, land survey fees and closing adjustments.
-There is no fee to switch to an Accelerator mortgage.

 How much will my current lender charge to switch my mortgage to Home Trust?